EIN: 20-1096076 · COLUMBUS, OH · Data spans: TY2018–TY2023

 Schedule J, Part II — Per-person compensation detail

 No equity-based compensation reported — expected for a nonprofit.
 Nonprofits cannot issue ownership stakes because they have no shareholders.
 In the for-profit world, equity aligns executive incentives with long-term value creation; the nonprofit analog takes different forms (retention bonuses, deferred comp) but not equity.
 Zero percent of organizations in the sailing and yacht club corpus report this.
-If any did, it would immediately raise questions about whether the arrangement is consistent with tax-exempt status.
+This section reports whether the filing includes that disclosure.

 Related-Party Transactions (Schedule L)